 - Smoothies - Mix frozen berries or other fruit with full-fat yogurt and a drizzle or raw honey.
 Blend and send in a thermos.

 - Fruit and yogurt parfait – Full-fat Greek yogurt with sliced fruit, slivered almonds, and a drizzle of raw honey.

 - Homemade banana or zucchini bread (you can substitute persimmons or whatever’s in season) made with wholesome pastured eggs, real butter or coconut oil, sprouted flour, and natural sugar.
 Make a double batch on the weekend a freeze a loaf for later.
-You can use the recipe at the bottom of this post, and make it in muffin tins as directed or pour it into a buttered and floured loaf pan and bake at 350 degrees for about an hour.
+Here’s a recipe for grain-free pumpkin bread, but you can easily substitute zucchini or bananas for the pumpkin.

 - For extra (nutrient dense) credit - Skip the juices which are basically liquid junk.
 Instead, send a thermos of whole raw milk (add some raw cream for extra fat) – add a sprinkle of cinnamon if your kid likes it like that.
 To make sure it stays nice and cold, add a few raw milk ice cubes (frozen ahead of time).